 - Link together sections of the application to create a broad picture of the program you wish to implement.

 The evaluation process will be conducted by the Employee Advisory Council (EAC) a committee composed of Wynn employees.
 The EAC will evaluate all proposals that meet RFP requirements.
-They will select a minimum of two proposals for funding.
 After this process has been completed, an external committee composed of community partners will review the selected proposals.
-The selected proposals will be presented to Employee Foundation Executive Board for final approval.
+The selected proposals will be presented to the Wynn Resorts Foundation Board of Directors for final approval.

 Selected recipients may be asked to complete an in-person presentation to a committee formed by all the reviewing participants of the process.

 Selected recipients will receive written notification of award and further instruction on how to proceed.
 Agencies who are selected must respond to the notification of approval within 48 business hours.
 Failure to do so may result in withdrawal of approval.

-Wynn Resorts and its affiliates will conduct a compliance investigation on the organization and its key executives that apply for funding through the Wynn Employee Foundation.
+Wynn Resorts and its affiliates will conduct a compliance investigation on the organization and its key executives that apply for funding through the Wynn Resorts Foundation.
 The investigation will include but is not limited to proper licensing, IRS tax exempt status and negative information.

-Please visit our website at www.wynnemployeefoundation.com or, you can contact the Wynn Employee Foundation at firstname.lastname@example.org for additional questions regarding this process.
+Please visit our website at www.wynnemployeefoundation.com or, you can contact the Wynn Resorts Foundation at firstname.lastname@example.org for additional questions regarding this process.